Holding space for healing, connection, and what matters most

 A conversation on the role of veterinary social workers, the human–animal bond, and how social work practice intersects with animal welfare and grief support.

-• Pet Loss & Grief — Webinar for the BC Bereavement Helpline
+• Pet Loss & Grief — Webinar for the BC Bereavement Helpline (BCBH)

 January 29 | 7:00–8:00 PM